PranjalTripatHI07/pranjaldocker-assignment/README.md

 The objectives of this assignment are:

 - To demonstrate proficiency in Docker, including creating Docker images, managing containers, and understanding container lifecycle.
-- To learn and implement Docker Compose to orchestrate multiple containers.

 - To showcase the efficiency and portability of Docker containers in a real-world application deployment.